7 Most Underrated Salad Toppings

 Pair it with: Kale + sautéed Brussels sprouts + carrots + mushroom + red wine vinegar + extra-virgin olive oil + fresh pepper

-We’ve got some berry good news: According to two recent animal studies, consuming a diet rich in polyphenols–a naturally occurring chemical found abundantly in strawberries, blueberries and raspberries–can decrease the formation of fat cells by up to 73 percent!
-While we can’t be certain the same will hold true in humans, the sweet fruits are also filled with water and fiber—two nutrients that help ward off hunger—so there are proven benefits to adding them to your plate of greens.
+We've got some berry good news!
+The sweet fruits are filled with water and fiber—two nutrients that help ward off hunger—so there are proven benefits to adding them to your plate of greens.

 Pair it with: Mixed greens + Gorgonzola + pecans + onions + grilled chicken + balsamic vinaigrette

-Trying to lose the last few pounds before hitting the beach this season?
-Throw slices of a delicious, juicy peach into your greens.
-According to Texas A&M University researchers, the stone fruit contains phenolic compounds that modulate different expressions of genes to ward off obesity, high cholesterol, inflammation and diabetes—now that’s something to feel just peachy about!
+Make the most of the stone fruit season and throw slices of a delicious, juicy peach into your greens.
+According to Texas A&M University researchers, the stone fruit contains phenolic compounds that modulate different expressions of genes to ward off obesity, high cholesterol, inflammation, and diabetes.
+Now that's something to feel peachy about!

 Pair it with: Arugula + red onion + tomatoes + feta + grilled shrimp + poppy seed dressing

 From time to time, it's beneficial to replace animal proteins with plant-based sources of the nutrient in your diet.
 Doing so can reduce your risk of chronic conditions like cancer, cardiovascular disease, diabetes, and obesity.
 In one Spanish study, participants who ate a calorie-restricted diet that included four weekly servings of legumes lost more weight than those on a calorie-equivalent diet that didn't include beans—likely due to their belly-filling fiber content.